 MirM boards operate reliably and efficiently when the antennas can “see“ each other.
 Obstructions like walls, buildings and even trees and hills can diminish the signal or prevent communication altogether.
 Metal being the worst for any wireless signal to penetrate with stone and brick and being a close second.
 Positioning the antennas for line-of-site operation will greatly increase reliability.

 Line-Of-Site OperationAs with any wireless technologies, for optimal performance it needs to be line-of-sight.
 We can't stress this enough.
 In other words the antennas of the boards must "see" each other to get the optimal range or even be able to communicate at all.
 Obstructions like walls, buildings and even trees and hills can diminish the signal or prevent communication altogether.
 Metal being the worst for any wireless signal to penetrate with stone, brick and hills being a close second.
-Even though the module is rated for 1-mile (1.6 kilometer) does not mean that the signal will be able to penetrate these obstructions even at a short distance of a few feet!
+Upgrading to a longer distance module will not mean that the signal will be able to penetrate these obstructions even at a short distance of a few feet.

 Extension CableAn extension cable can be used position the antenna if needed.
 The cable should be no longer than 20' (6 m) to prevent signal loss.
 The antenna uses an RP-SMA connection or Reverse Polarity SMA connector.

 Multiple MirM SetsMultiple sets of the MirM boardss can be used within range of each other.
 The boards are married together using the serial numbers of the wireless modules installed, meaning multiple pairs will not interfere with each other!
 Please note: When there are large numbers of devices using the same channels, there will be interference that can cause dropped communications.
 There are ways to combat this interference, there are a few things that can be done.
 Contact us if you are quoting a large job for more information.

 Attention: No Voltage Input